DLesmes/bert_embeddings_generator/README.md

 To make the classification on this data set, we use as a features the 768 entires of the embbedings vectors on BERT (CLS tokens) that has the Sentence-level Representation.
 The [CLS] token is specifically pre-trained to capture the overall meaning of a sentence.
 Its embedding often serves as a good general-purpose representation of the input text.

-This features try to predict the class of each category that they are labelled using a neuronal network with ywo hidden layers using pycham framework
+This features try to predict the class of each category that they are labelled using a neuronal network with two hidden layers using pytorch framework

 #### Notebooks